NZR X class: Overview

-The X class initially operated as the freight counterpart of the passenger A class, but they struggled to operate at speeds higher than 50 km/h.
-They were built as de Glehn compound locomotives, but during the 1940s, most of the class were converted to simple, superheated locomotives.
-This increased their power but did not prolong their lives and most were officially withdrawn from service on 2 March 1957, though a few had been taken out of service earlier and two were sold to the Ohai Railway Board (ORB) in 1946 that operated a private industrial line at the end of the Wairio Branch.
+The X class initially operated as the freight counterpart of the passenger A class, but they struggled to reach speeds higher than 50 km/h.
+They were built as de Glehn compound locomotives, but during the 1940s most of the class were converted to simple-expansion superheated locomotives.
+This increased their power but did not prolong their lives and most were officially withdrawn on 2 March 1957.
+However, a few had withdrawn before this and two were sold in 1946 to the Ohai Railway Board (ORB), which operated a private industrial line at the end of the Wairio Branch.

 Preservation

-When the ORB introduced diesel locomotives in 1968, X 442 was donated to the New Zealand Railway and Locomotive Society, and it was eventually stored at Ferrymead in Christchurch.
-In 2002 X 442 was relocated to the Feilding and District Steam Rail Society depot in Feilding.
-Two X class boilers are held by Mainline Steam.
+When the Ohai Railway Board introduced diesel locomotives introduced diesel locomotives in 1968, X 442 was donated to the New Zealand Railway and Locomotive Society, and it was eventually stored at the Ferrymead Railway in Christchurch.
+In 2002, X 442 was relocated to the Feilding and District Steam Rail Society depot in Feilding.
+Two X class boilers are held by Mainline Steam Heritage Trust.